• Skip to content

 Working Dogs

-1. Are you a primary producer?
-A ‘Primary Producer’ means a person primarily engaged in the occupation of a dairy farmer, wheat, cane or fruit grower, grazier or farmer etc).
-This does not include hunting or pigging dogs.
+1. Are you a primary producer or employed by a primary producer?
+A ‘primary producer’ is a person primarily engaged in the occupation of a dairy farmer, wheat, cane or fruit grower, grazier or farmer, etc. This does not include hunting or pigging dogs.

 2. Do you live on rural land?
-Just being zoned Rural Land does not qualify you under the Act.
-Rural land for the purpose of the legislation means your land is used for grazing or cultivating on commercial basis.
+Being zoned Rural Land does not qualify you under the Act.
+Rural land for the purpose of the legislation means your land is used for grazing or cultivating on a commercial basis.

 Horse